 Want to become a Student Senator?

-- Napkin Board – The idea for the napkin board came from the trip to Washington DC, when your SGA went on the annual ASGA conference.
-Napkin Board is the direct communication channel between students and the cafeteria.
-If you have a comment about the food you liked or disliked, if you want to make a proposition to improve the service, or if you want to give a general feedback, you are more than welcome to pick up the pen, write your comment on the napkin, and leave it on the Napkin Board, which is located at the exit of the cafeteria.
-You shall receive a direct reply from the dining services within next 48 hours.
+- Napkin Board – The napkin board was implemented in the Spring of 2014.
+It is a tool that will allow direct communication between students and the cafeteria.
+If you have a comment about the food you liked or disliked, if you want to make a proposition to improve the service, or if you want to give general feedback, you are more than welcome to pick up the pen, write your comment on the napkin, and leave it on the Napkin Board, which is located at the exit of the cafeteria.
+You will receive a reply from dining services within 48 hours.

 - OIT Meeting – The installation of the new hardware throughout university has been finished.
 Access points of the Wi-Fi increased from 90 to 340.
 After April 21 the network will be completely refreshed (both hardware and software wise) with the ability to access torrents and online gaming.